Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Linear near-optimal robust bilevel problem

-where $\Upsilon$ is the set containing all valid inequalities \eqref{eq:validineq}.
-The method proposed in \cite{kleinert2020closing} relies on solving each $i$-th auxiliary problem once.
-Instead, we compute the best bounds of the root node in an interative procedure detailed in the following steps:
+The method proposed in \cite{kleinert2020closing} relies on solving each $i$-th auxiliary problem once and using the resulting bound $A^+$.
+We define a new iterative procedure to improve the bounds computed at the root node, similar to domain propagation techniques: